-- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required. - 4.
+- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required.
+Then set the user name and password to use when the switch responds an MD5 challenge from the authentication server. - 4.
 Click Apply

 Figure 222: Configuring Global Settings for 802.1X Port Authentication